Suarez, Reds too strong for Cardinals | Sports-Games

 Suarez, Reds too strong for Cardinals

-Eugenio Suarez hit an RBI single, a double and a solo homer to lift the visiting Cincinnati Reds to a 10-5 victory over the St. Louis Cardinals on Sunday.
+Eugenio Suarez hit an RBI double and a solo homer among his three hits to lift the visiting Cincinnati Reds to a 10-5 victory over the St. Louis Cardinals on Sunday.
 The Reds (21-26) won two of three games from the Cardinals (20-20) for their first series victory since Aug.
 7-9.
 They remained in fourth place, 6 1/2 games back of the NL Central-leading Chicago Cubs but within 2 1/2 games of the second-place Cardinals.

 Cardinals starter Carlos Martinez struck out eight in four innings.
 He also allowed three runs on six hits and two walks.
 Rangel Ravelo's sacrifice fly put the Cardinals up 1-0 in the first inning, but Brian Goodwin's solo homer tied the game in the second.

 Kolten Wong laced an RBI single and Paul DeJong hit a sacrifice fly to put the Cardinals up 3-1 in their half of the inning.
 The Reds tied the game in the third.
-Jose Garcia and Joey Votto each had a singles and Suarez hit a fly ball that left fielder Austin Dean lost in the sun for an RBI single.
-Tyler Stephenson followed with a bases-loaded walk.
+Jose Garcia and Joey Votto each had a single and Suarez hit a fly ball that left fielder Austin Dean lost in the sun for an RBI double.
+After an intentional walk to load the bases, Tyler Stephenson followed with a bases-loaded walk.

 The Cardinals took a 5-3 lead in the fifth on RBI singles by Matt Carpenter and Harrison Bader.
 The Reds cut the lead to 5-4 in the sixth on Nicholas Castellanos' RBI single, then they rallied for three runs in the seventh.